AnjaliN10/8-bit-ALU-with-Status-Flags-verilog/README.md

-# 8-bit ALU with Status Flags on ESP32
+# 8-bit ALU with Status Flags

 This repository contains a software-based implementation of an **8-bit Arithmetic Logic Unit (ALU)** written in Embedded C.
 The project is designed to run in a hardware-agnostic simulation mode while remaining compatible with ESP32 and typical embedded C environments.